nlopez59/MortgageWorkspace/WaaS_Setup/readme.md

 # Concepts in Mainframe Application Design, Configuration and Deployment
 This is for those new to zOS application development.
 The goal is to provide an overview on how mainframe applications work.
-Using the sample CICS/DB2 'MortgageApplication' (MortApp) found in this repo, you will understand:
+Using the IBM sample CICS/DB2 'MortgageApplication' (MortApp) found in this repo, you will understand:
-  - basic application program design
+  - basic CICS application design
   - application and system level configurations
   - build and deploy (non CD mode)
-  - how to initialize a new zOS environment like a WaaS 3.1 stock image.
+  - considerations in porting an application to a new zOS environment like a [Wazi as a Service](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=overview) (WaaS 3.1) stock image

 As an additional aid, links to external reference material are provided.